 David Archer took over the business in 1969 at a time when the pub was showing true sustainability and making waves in the hospitality world; it won the ‘Broads Pub of the Year’ in 1973.
 With the Reedham Ferry Inn flourishing and a small campsite for holiday makers planned, the ‘old ferry’ under the Archers, was now nearly 60 years old; it was getting tired with the amount of traffic on the roads and David knew that it was time for a new ferry.
 In 1983 boat builders from Lowestoft were given the task of creating a new vessel which started operating in May 1983.
 This was followed by touring park, and the transformation of the pub from a small 1940’s ale house into the large bar and restaurant it is today.

+Normally, the Ferry operates from about 6.30 until 10 at night.
+It only closes every third or fourth year, when it gets towed down to Newson’s Yard, at Oulton Broad, where it was originally built, for a refit, or whatever needs doing.
 The Reedham Ferry Inn remains a destination for drivers and holiday makers alike with mooring also available, along with a carp lake for holiday makers to enjoy some fishing as well.
-As for David Archer, he also works alongside the Broads Authority managing the surrounding marshes, waterways and farm land.
+As for David Archer, he also worked alongside the Broads Authority managing the surrounding marshes, waterways and farm land.

 Operating the only working chain ferry in the East Anglia does, however, have some drawbacks.
 Being so unique means that everything surrounding the ferry maintenance is more challenging and costly.
 The ferry has to be lifted out of the water every 4-5 years to check the hull is sound and secure whilst also going through thorough testing.
 Whilst all this goes on, those who use the ferry have to drive the 30 miles or more detour.
 That apart, it would appear that David Archer has kept true to an old way of life, barely seen in any other parts of the country.
 When travellers board the Reedham Ferry they are transported back to a time when that was the only mode of transport for crossing the river Yare.
 It is a much quicker trip now than back in the days of winching by hand but there is always enough time to get out of the cars and look around and down the river to experience a feeling ‘of the past.